Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 The link to access publicly is send to a peer.

 ![result peer](https://github.com/Techgrounds-Cloud-9/cloud-9-karimtouzani24/blob/2c1d567e794ece8676871c655671c454ab8707aa/00_includes/AWS/S3/results3e1.png)
 The peer is able to view the image.

+exercise 2